Community Service Bursary (CSB) - Volunteer Organizations

 What are the criteria to become a registered volunteer organization with the Community Service Bursary Program?

 Volunteer organizations must meet the following criteria to be eligible for registration:

-- Organizations should be able to provide volunteer work which offers students a chance to develop new career and leadership skills;
+- Organizations should be able to provide volunteer work which offers students a chance to develop new skills and make meaningful contributions to the organization;

-- The volunteer work does not displace paid employees in the organization;
+- The volunteer work should not displace paid employees in the organization;

-- The volunteer work is not part of a student’s academic studies or related to school activities which take place during school hours.
-(The International Baccalaureate community service requirements do not qualify as volunteer work for this bursary); and
+- The volunteer work should not be part of a student’s academic studies or related to school activities (The International Baccalaureate community service requirements do not qualify as volunteer work for this bursary);

 What are the responsibilities of Volunteer Organizations?

 - They should encourage students to complete the online Student Registration Form before they begin volunteering;

 - They must agree to supervise each student’s work;

 - They must keep track of each student’s volunteer hours,